 Note: Please note that current regulations regarding diving are under review and will change in the near future.
 Please check with the managers if the rules below still apply.

-All SCUBA diving at One Tree Island must be conducted according to the AS/NZS 2299.2:2000 and the University of Sydney SCUBA Diving Operations Manual (.doc).
-All visitors will be asked to read this manual and sign that they have done so.
+All SCUBA diving at One Tree Island must be conducted according to the AS/NZS 2299.2:2000.
+The manual and other USyd diving resources can be accessed here.
+All visitors will be asked to read the manual and sign that they have done so.

 One Tree Island Research Station is not responsible for supervising diving operations at One Tree Island.
 The resident Safety Officer the Station Manager has the final say as to whether boats can be used with respect to weather, tide and other conditions.